 A great renter screening program will help you with the first part: finding a renter that is great on paper.
-There is a second part, though, and that is ensuring your investment maintains value and continues to be an investment—and doesn't become a burden.
-Keeping good records, performing regular maintenance—there is a lot that goes into maintaining a rental property, even one with a great renter!
+There is a second part is ensuring your investment maintains value and continues to be an investment—and doesn't become a burden.

-This is when a property manager can become your best ally!
+This is when experienced property managers can become your best allies for the inspection process.

 A Philadelphia property management partner knows how often to inspect, how to maintain safe distancing with your renters, and, most importantly, they know what to look for to ensure your investment is well maintained.
 These are just some of the reasons why we inspect rental units so frequently here at Rentwell, to provide the best protection for the investors and renters who choose our services!

 If you'd like to learn more about how we can protect your investment with frequent inspections, just drop us a line!
 Otherwise, here are some quick tips to keep in mind when conducting property inspections in Philadelphia.

 You don't always have to enter a property to know whether things are on the up and up.
 Taking the time to do the occasional drive-by inspection is a quick way to ensure that the exterior of the property is being maintained as per the lease.
 You'll also want to look out for things your renter isn't responsible for, so you can be sure to take care of them quickly (or leave it in the hands of your Philadelphia property management partner!)

 - Foundational issues, cracked concrete, or other trip hazards